-- 10.1 Each nursing service agency shall establish personnel policies and procedures which shall be made available to each employee. - 10.1.1 Such policies and procedures shall include provisions pertaining to conditions for employment, selection, credentials and placement of employees, supervision as may be required, reporting to clients, reporting to the nursing service agency, employee evaluation, and such other provisions as deemed necessary.
+- 10.1 Each nursing pool shall establish personnel policies and procedures which shall be made available to each employee. - 10.1.1 Such policies and procedures shall include provisions pertaining to conditions for employment, selection, credentials and placement of employees, supervision as may be required, reporting to clients, reporting to the nursing pool, employee evaluation, and such other provisions as deemed necessary.

-- a) An evaluation of employee performance shall be performed annually for each employee and shall be reviewed with and signed by the employee within forty-five (45) days of the evaluation. - 10.1.2 As a condition of employment, the nursing service agency shall require employees to wear a photo identification at all times while the employee is working.
-Such photo identification shall be provided to the employee by the agency prior to placement and shall include a recent photograph of the employee, his or her name, certificate, licensing or license number with expiration date and the name of the nursing service agency. - 10.1.3 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position. - 10.1.4 An in-service educational program for direct patient care personnel shall be provided on an ongoing basis which shall include orientation for new personnel and periodic programs (three {3} hours quarterly (i.e., January, April, July, October) minimum) for the continued improvement and development of skills of direct care personnel. - 10.2 Personnel files shall be maintained for each employee and shall be available at all times for inspection by the licensing agency.
-Such files shall be available at all times for inspection and shall include no less than the following: - 10.2.1 resume or application form that includes qualifications for employment, completion of required training and educational programs, and previous employment; - 10.2.2 evidence of current licensing, certification or licensure of personnel (employees) as may be required by law; - 10.2.3 records of required health examination which shall be kept confidential and in accordance with provisions of section 10.3 herein; - 10.2.4 documentation of complaints and follow-up; - 10.2.5 findings of a criminal records check; - 10.2.6 employee orientation, evaluation (90-day and annual) and documentation of in-service education; and - 10.2.7 such other matters as may be relevant to the organization and operation of the agency.
+- a) An evaluation of employee performance shall be performed ninety (90) days after hire and annually thereafter for each employee.
+Such evaluations shall be reviewed with and signed by the employee within forty-five (45) days of the evaluation. - 10.1.2 As a condition of employment, the nursing pool shall require employees to wear a photo identification at all times while the employee is working.
+Any employee of a nursing pool upon employment and prior to placement shall be provided with a photo identification which shall be worn on the employee's person while the employee is working.
+The photo identification shall, in addition to a recent photograph of the employee, include the employee's name, certificate or licensing number with expiration date and the name of the nursing pool. - 10.1.3 There shall be a job description for each classification of position which delineates qualifications, duties, authority and responsibilities inherent in each position. - 10.1.4 An in-service educational program for direct care personnel shall be provided on an ongoing basis which shall include orientation for new personnel and periodic programs (three {3} hours quarterly (i.e., January, April, July, October) minimum) for the continued improvement and development of skills of direct care personnel. - 10.2 Personnel files shall be maintained for each employee and shall be available at all times for inspection by the licensing agency.
+Such files shall be available at all times for inspection and shall include no less than the following: - a) a certified copy of birth certificate or immigration papers or resident alien card or a copy of the U.S. Immigration and Naturalization Service Employment Eligibility Verification Form ("I-9"); - b) resume that includes qualifications for employment, completion of required training and educational programs, and previous employment; - c) evidence of current licensing, certification or licensure of personnel (employees) as may be required by law; - d) records of required health examination which shall be kept confidential and in accordance with provisions of section 10.3 herein; - e) documentation of complaints and follow-up; - f) findings of a criminal records check; - g) employee orientation, evaluation (90-day and annual) and documentation of in-service education; and - h) such other matters as may be relevant to the organization and operation of the agency.

-Health Requirements
+10.3 Health Requirements

-10.3 Upon hire and prior to delivering services, a pre-employment health screening shall be required for each individual who has or may have direct patient contact.
+Upon hire and prior to delivering services, a pre-employment health screening shall be required for each individual who has or may have direct patient contact.
 Such health screening shall be conducted in accordance with the Rules and Regulations Pertaining to Immunization, Testing, and Health Screening for Health Care Workers (R23-17-HCW) promulgated by the Department of Health.

-Criminal Records Check
+10.4 Criminal Records Check